utkarsh1097/Machine-Learning-Assignments/Convolutional Neural Networks/README.md

 The dataset was created by Shailesh Acharya and Prashnna Kumar Gyawali using extraction and manual annotation of thousands of characters from handwritten documents.
 More information can be found at https://archive.ics.uci.edu/ml/datasets/Devanagari+Handwritten+Character+Dataset

+A Multilayer perceptron network was also trained for this problem.
+Link: [click here](https://github.com/utkarsh1097/Machine-Learning-Assignments/tree/master/Neural%20Networks)

 TODO:
 	- 1. Add instructions on how to execute
 	- 2. Add dataset on which experiments were done